crypticloop/security-notes/security+/network-security-devices/other_network_components.md

 ### Authentication
 * 802.11 access points use SSIDs as authentication function
+* SSID is wireless network name
+    * Passed in header of packets between the router and devices on wireless network
 * Only people who know this SSID can connect
 * Issues:
     * Sent over plaintext during handshake so can be sniffed and used by attacker in impersonation